Most schools and childcare centers in urban areas are near major roads and sometimes close to industrial pollution sources.

 WHY MONITOR AIR POLLUTION AT SCHOOLS?

 As awareness of air pollution and its effects, particularly on children, grows, so too does the pressure on schools to come up with an effective and co-ordinated response.
-The first and most logical place to start is measurement.
+The first and most logical place to start is measurement through effective community air quality monitoring projects.
 Reliable measurement is necessary to understand the risk of exposure in and around the school environent and the effectiveness of any mitigation strategies.

 Schools may choose to get air quality information from government-operated monitoring stations.
 However, these stations can be many miles away, unrepresentative of local pollution sources and micro-climate effects, and often do not report minute by minute changes in air pollution or provide immediate alerts if pollution levels suddenly rise.
 Therefore, relying on government-produced air quality information may result in one of two things: